bucs110SUM22/portfolio/ch01/README.md

 ## SUMMARY

-Chapter 1 introduces you data in python
+Chapter 1 introduces you to data in python

 ## ASSIGNMENTS DUE